jhurley-blip/Clustering/README.md

 This toolkit generates synthetic 3D point cloud data with measurement uncertainty (covariance matrices) for testing parallel clustering algorithms.

+## ??
+Key Features

+### Automatic Dependency Management
+- **No manual Eigen installation needed!** The build system automatically downloads and configures Eigen3 if it's not found on your system
+- Works on Windows, Linux, and macOS
+- Zero configuration required - just build and run

 ## Features

 - Generates multiple Gaussian clusters in 3D space